-

 As the demand for data-driven decision-making continues to surge across industries, the line between a business analyst and a data analyst is becoming increasingly blurred.
 Many professionals with a background in business analysis are exploring how to expand their career paths toward data analytics.
 This shift is not only strategic but also natural, as business analysts already possess many of the foundational skills required in the analytics space.

-In this blog, we explore how a business analyst can make a seamless transition into data analytics, the skills and tools needed, and the value of domains like business intelligence and analytics and predictive modelling.
+In this blog, we explore how a business analyst can make a seamless transition into data analytics, the skills and tools needed, and the value of domains like business intelligence, analytics, and predictive modelling.

 At a high level, business analysts focus on identifying business needs, managing requirements, and recommending solutions.
 Meanwhile, data analysts focus on collecting, cleaning, and interpreting data to support decision-making.